 While the instruction centers on karate as a martial art, portions of the training involve self defense applications and karate as competitive sport.
 Our club regularly sends teams of men and women to regional and national collegiate competitions.

-The Japanese Karate club is affiliated nationally with the American Amateur Karate Federation, and internationally with the International Traditional Karate Federation.
+The Japanese Karate club is affiliated nationally with the American Amateur Karate Federation, and internationally with the World Traditional Karate-Do Federation.
 All ranking is done under their auspices.
-Club members regularly attend clinics at the main dojos of the Great Lakes and North Central Regions of the AAKF.
+Club members regularly attend clinics at member dojos of the Great Lakes and North Central Regions of the AAKF.

 Participation is open to all students, faculty, and staff.
-During the spring and fall semesters the general sessions meet MWF from 5:30 to 7:30 in room B101 at Lathrop Hall and the advanced training sessions meet Sa 10:00 to noon in room 1065 at the Natatorium.
-During the summer we meet in room 1065 at the Natatorium 6:30 to 8:00 pm.
-Members are not required to come to all practices, however, an average attendance of twice a week is usually necessary for advancement in rank.
+We start a new beginners class every semester, and the next one starts on Monday, September 18th, 2017 in room 510 of Lathrop Hall.
+During the 2017 Fall Semester the general sessions meet Mondays 5 - 6:55, Thursdays 5:30 - 7:25 and Fridays from 5:30 to 7:30 in room 510 at Lathrop Hall.
+The advanced training sessions meet Saturdays 10:30 to noon in room 1065 at the Natatorium.
+During breaks we meet in room 1065 at the Natatorium.
+Members are expected to come to as many practices as they can, however, an average attendance of twice a week is usually necessary for advancement in rank.
 Most members try to attend as frequently as their class schedule permits.

 Our club has been a University of Wisconsin-Madison sports club since 1976 and the current head instructor is Vassil Peytchev, a Sandan (third degree black belt).
-The instruction is also performed by other regionally qualified first, second, and third degree black belt instructors.
+The instruction is also performed by other regionally qualified first and second degree black belt instructors.

 Costs and benefits of membershipThe membership fee for the Japanese Karate Club is $35 per semester.
 Discounts are available if you sign up for longer memberships such as 2 semesters ($55) or yearlong ($75).
 Returning members receive a $5 discount if paying for only one semester.